vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/174_paradAreShu_jAyete.md

 +++

-He who sports with dogs, the falconer, the defiler of virgins, the cruel man, he who derives his subsistence from Śūdras, and he who sacrifices to the Gaṇas.—(164)
+By the wives of other men two kinds of sons are born: the “Kuṇḍa” and the “Golaka;” he who is born while the husband is alive is the “Kuṇḍa,” and one born after the death of the husband is the “Golaka.”—(174)